-- The property must be a participant of the R3 Program, the SIH Program or the SBIA Program. - Related to R3 Program and SIH Program participants, the applicant must have occupied the property as a primary residence at the time of the hurricane/s; - Related to SBIA: only Non-profit, units of local government, private, governmental, and for-profit organizations which are in compliance with the SBIA requirements, are allowed to participate. - Related to the R3 Program and SIH, the applicant must qualify as a low- or moderate-income person. - Duplication of Benefits (See the Duplication of Benefits section of these Guidelines); - Non-compliant Federal Emergency Management Agency (FEMA) National Flood Insurance Reform Act of 1994 (NFIRA) applicants are ineligible for Program assistance.
+- The property must be a participant of the R3 Program. - The Applicant must have occupied the property as a primary residence at the time of the hurricane/s;.
+The repaired/reconstructed structure or the replacement unit, as applicable, must continue to be the primary residence at the time of application to the CEWRI Program.

+- The Applicant must qualify as a low-or moderate-income person. - Duplication of Benefits (See the Duplication of Benefits section of these Guidelines); - Non-compliant Federal Emergency Management Agency (FEMA) National Flood Insurance Reform Act of 1994 (NFIRA) applicants are ineligible for Program assistance.

-The final eligibility determination will be based on the Applicants Eligibility and the Dwelling Eligibility.
+The final eligibility determination will be based on the Applicant's Eligibility and Dwelling Eligibility.